The Banking Regulation Review: Monaco

 Sovereign Ordinance No. 8,334 of 5 November 2020 has incorporated Regulation (EU) 2019/630 of 17 April 2019, amending the CRR, into Annex A of the Monetary Agreement.

 The banking sector in Monaco is extremely stable, and the number of credit institutions present in the territory remains constant from year to year.
 At the same time, the amount of assets deposited in Monegasque financial institutions increases from year to year, and Monegasque credit institutions have a good solvency ratio.

-Monegasque credit institutions, despite being only slightly impacted by the 2008 crisis and enjoying great stability, seek to very carefully meet the prudential criteria provided by European and French law in accordance with the banking reform process, as envisaged by the European Union.
+Monegasque credit institutions, despite being only slightly impacted by the 2008 crisis and enjoying great stability, seek to very carefully meet the prudential criteria provided by European and French law in accordance with the banking reform process, as envisaged by Europe.

-1 Mireille Chauvet is a partner at ALFA Monaco.
+1 Mireille Chauvet is the managing partner at ALFA Monaco.

-8 The members of the commission are designated by the Monegasque State Counsel, the Ministry of State of Monaco and the president of the court of first instance of Monaco.
+7 The members of the commission are designated by the Monegasque State Counsel, the Ministry of State of Monaco and by the president of the court of first instance of Monaco.